Graduate Studies Reports Access

 5. Understanding the basic of being a venture capitalist.
 Students will learn why and how VC's make investement decisions based on what it takes to survive in a high risk, high reward, global business.

-The course will prepare students either to obtain capital for their start ups or careers in venture capital.
+- Learning Outcomes: The course will prepare students either to obtain capital for their start ups or careers in venture capital.
 Course outcomes are assessed by having venture capitalists and other venture financiers attend the final student cases study presentation (a case focused on developing a business model for a VC fund) and providing the student teams with feedback on the viability and likelihood of success.

 Private Equity Markets